Access-and-Connectivity-Toolkit/ACT/README.md

   * this is the folder for express routing
   * new routes are added to `routes/index.js`
   * code for handling each new route should go under `routes/views/<your_view>.js`
+  * to create a variable that's accessible by a pug template, save it as `locals.varname`, which will be `varname` in the pug template
 * templates
   * this is the folder for pug templates
   * code for new pages go under `templates/views/<your_view>.pug`